Rapper Juice WRLD dies after medical emergency in Chicago

 “I was very impressed by what he put on top of (my version),” Sting told The Associated Press this year.
 “It’s a really good song.”

 Juice WRLD got his start on the music sharing platform SoundCloud before signing to a record label and finding major success on streaming services.
 His major-label debut album, “Goodbye & Good Riddance,” was a platinum success.
-It featured the hit “All Girls Are the Same,” which gained platinum status, alongside seven more platinum hits including “Armed & Dangerous,” “Robbery,” “Fine China” and “Legends.”
-The latter features a haunting reference to the infamous “27 club” of musicians who died at that age, including Jim Morrison, Kurt Cobain and Amy Winehouse.
-The lyrics go: “What’s the 27 Club?/We ain’t making it past 21.”
+It featured the hit “All Girls Are the Same,” which gained platinum status, alongside seven more platinum hits including “Armed & Dangerous,” “Robbery,” “Fine China” and “Legends,” which features the lyrics: “What’s the 27 Club?/We ain’t making it past 21.”

-“Juice made a profound impact on the world in such a short period of time,” said a statement from his label, Interscope Geffen A&M Records.
-“He was a gentle soul, whose creativity knew no bounds, an exceptional human being and artist who loved and cared for his fans above everything else.
-To lose someone so kind and so close to our hearts is devastating.”

 His second album, “Death Race for Love,” debuted on top of the Billboard charts this year and his most recent single, “Bandit” with YoungBoy Never Broke Again, reached the Top 10 of the pop charts in October.